Evangelistsb/celo-101-tutorial-on-dacade/README.md

             emit Deposit(msg.sender, amount);
         }
     ```
-- The second function is the _deposit_ function.
-It is the one that gets called when you want to deposit into your bank account.
-The function uses the `validAccount()` modifier to first check if the account is valid before continuing.
-Lastly, it adds the amount sent by the user to their account balance and updates the `lastDeposit` variable, then emits the `Deposit` event.
+- The third function is the _withdraw_ which withdraws some or all of the amount in your bank account.
+It also has the `validAccount()` modifier.
+It carries out some checks before sending the amount to your wallet address from your bank account.
+Finally, it emits the `Withdraw` event.

     ```sol
         // withdraw from existing account